UP govt to conduct survey of unrecognized madrassas across state | Education

 It is noteworthy that at present there are a total of 16,461 madrassas in Uttar Pradesh, out of which 560 are given government grants.
 New madrassas have not been included in the grant list for the last six years in the state.

+Earlier, if there was any problem in the managing committee, the dependent of the deceased had to face difficulties in getting the job.

-Ansari said that now on the application of the teachers and non-teaching staff of aided madrassas, they can be transferred with the consent of the managers of the madrassas concerned and with the approval of the registrar of the state madrassa education council.
+Ansari said based on the application of the teachers and non-teaching staff of aided madrassas, they can now be transferred with the consent of the managers of the madrassas concerned and the approval of the registrar of the state madrassa education council.

-He said that women employees working in madrassas will also get maternity leave and child care leave as per the rules.
+He said women employees working in madrassas will also get maternity leave and child care leave according to the rules.

-Meanwhile, Diwan Saheb Zaman, general secretary of Teachers Association Madaris Arabiya, welcomed these decisions of the state government and said that it would benefit madrassa teachers and non-teaching staff.
+Meanwhile, Diwan Saheb Zaman, general secretary of Teachers Association Madaris Arabiya, welcomed these decisions of the state government and said they would benefit madrassa teachers and non-teaching staff.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)